sandeeptiwarise/sandeeptiwarise/README.md

 - 👋 Hi, I’m @sandeeptiwarise having 5 years of Software Engineering and 5 years Founder Director experience in IT Industry.
 - 👀 I’m interested in Software Engineering, Architecture & System Designing and Project Managment
 - 🌱 I’m currently learning Cyber Security and Post Quantum Safe Cryptographic Algorithms Implementation
-- 💞️ I’m looking to collaborate on DevOps Engineering Projects and Full Stack Devedlopment Using React, Spring Boot, Django, DRF REST Web Services and Spring Boot Microservices
+- 💞️ I’m looking to collaborate on DevOps Engineering Projects and Full Stack Development Using React, Spring & Django Web Framework, DRF REST Web Services and Spring Boot Microservices
 - 📫 How to reach me ...ping me at sandeeptiwarise@gmail.com

 <!---